myathway-lab/3-Vault-KV-V2/README.md

 username    admi1
 ```

-- Update the values and see the oldest version was deleted.
+**Let's update the values more time and see the oldest version was deleted.**

 ```yaml
 vault kv put DB-Team2/Data/dabe-info username="admi1" password="dfkdfs"